mobilemind/OpenInlets/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1db800475a4744c68fe643a84a4454f4)](https://www.codacy.com/app/mobilemind/OpenInlets)

 __IsItAws__: Check the current page host to determine if runs on AWS.<br/>
-_NOTE:_ This also works with Safari and Firefox on macOS, and most browsers on most platforms.
+_NOTE:_ This also works with Safari and Firefox on macOS, and most browsers on desktop platforms.

 __KillStickyHeaders__: Find & delete all fixed position elements of body

 __ModifySupportUrl__: Checks if current page is an Apple Support page, and if so it display the de-localized "evergreen" version of the URL and Markdown links for the page.
 For links to a subheading, select any text of the subheading before invoking the bookmarklet.

 __OpenIn1Password__: Open the current web page with the Webview in 1Password 4.1+.
 Handy for login/form completion, or to quickly add a new entry with